Book 1: Foundations

 Epigenetics in Action: Zappos' Culture After Amazon

-In 2009, Amazon acquired Zappos for $1.2 billion in stock and cash.
+In July 2009, Amazon announced it would acquire Zappos for approximately $1.2 billion - initially valued at $928 million, but the all-stock deal closed in November at $1.2 billion as Amazon's share price rose.
 Tony Hsieh, Zappos' CEO, insisted on one condition: Zappos would maintain its unique culture - famous for extreme customer service, employee autonomy, and quirky values.

 Amazon agreed.
 For years, Zappos operated semi-independently within Amazon, keeping its brand, culture, and operational practices largely intact.
 Semi-independent operation looked like a failure of integration.
 Why acquire a company and not absorb it?